-- subject to limited exceptions, the judgment is final and non-appealable; - the judgment was given by a court competent under the laws of the state of the court and is otherwise enforceable in such state; - the judgment was rendered by a court competent under the rules of private international law applicable in Israel; - the laws of the state in which the judgment was given provide for the enforcement of judgments of Israeli courts;
+subject to limited exceptions, the judgment is final and non-appealable;

+the judgment was given by a court competent under the laws of the state of the court and is otherwise enforceable in such state;

+the judgment was rendered by a court competent under the rules of private international law applicable in Israel;

+the laws of the state in which the judgment was given provide for the enforcement of judgments of Israeli courts;

-- adequate service of process has been effected and the defendant has had a reasonable opportunity to present his arguments and evidence; - the judgment and its enforcement are not contrary to the law, public policy, security or sovereignty of the State of Israel; - the judgment was not obtained by fraud and does not conflict with any other valid judgment in the same matter between the same parties; and - an action between the same parties in the same matter was not pending in any Israeli court at the time the lawsuit was instituted in the U.S. court.
+adequate service of process has been effected and the defendant has had a reasonable opportunity to present his arguments and evidence;

+the judgment and its enforcement are not contrary to the law, public policy, security or sovereignty of the State of Israel;

+the judgment was not obtained by fraud and does not conflict with any other valid judgment in the same matter between the same parties; and an action between the same parties in the same matter was not pending in any Israeli court at the time the lawsuit was instituted in the U.S. court.

-We have obtained substantial benefits from the Israeli Office of Chief Scientist, which subjects us to ongoing restrictions.
+We have obtained substantial benefits from the Israeli Innovation Authority, which subjects us to ongoing restrictions.
 In addition, these benefits may not continue or in the future may be limited or restricted.

-We have in the past received, and may in the future apply for, royalty-bearing or non-royalty-bearing grants from the Office of the Chief Scientist of the Israeli Ministry of Economy, or the Chief Scientist, for research and development programs that meet specified criteria pursuant to the Law for the Encouragement of Research, Development and Technological Innovation, 1984 (formerly known as the Law for Encouragement of Research and Development in the Industry, 1984), and the regulations promulgated thereunder, or the R&D Law.
-The terms of the Chief Scientist grants limit our ability to manufacture products or transfer technologies outside of Israel if such products or technologies were developed using know-how developed with or based upon Chief Scientist grants.
-In addition, any non-Israeli who (1) becomes a holder of 5% or more of our share capital or voting rights, (2) is entitled to appoint one or more of our directors or our chief executive officer (including by way of holding 25% or more of the voting power, equity or the right to nominate directors in such direct holder), or (3) serves as a director or chief executive officer of our Company, is generally required to undertake to observe the law governing the grant programs of the Chief Scientist, some of the principal restrictions and penalties of which are the transferability limits described above.
+In 2016, we have received grants from the Israeli Innovation Authority (formerly known as the Office of the Chief Scientist of the Israeli Ministry of Economy), or the IIA.
+We have also received such grants in the past and may in the future apply for, royalty-bearing or non-royalty-bearing grants for research and development programs that meet specified criteria pursuant to the Law for the Encouragement of Research, Development and Technological Innovation, 1984, and the regulations promulgated thereunder, or the R&D Law.
+The terms of the IIA grants limit our ability to manufacture products or transfer technologies outside of Israel if such products or technologies were developed using know-how developed with or based upon IIA grants.
+In addition, any non-Israeli who (1) becomes a holder of 5% or more of our share capital or voting rights, (2) is entitled to appoint one or more of our directors or our chief executive officer of our Company, is generally required to undertake to observe the law governing the grant programs of the IIA, some of the principal restrictions and penalties of which are the transferability limits described above.

-Further, the Chief Scientist grants may be terminated in the future or the available benefits may be reduced or impacted, including, among other possible circumstances, should we transfer certain research and development and/or manufacturing activities outside the State of Israel.
+Further, the IIA grants may be terminated in the future or the available benefits may be reduced or impacted, including, among other possible circumstances, should we transfer certain research and development and/or manufacturing activities outside the State of Israel.
 The termination or curtailment of these programs or the loss or reduction of such benefits could have a material adverse effect on our business, financial condition and results of operations.
-In addition, a recent amendment to the R&D Law mandates the formation of a new governmental authority to replace the Chief Scientist by July 28, 2018.
-This authority may establish new guidelines regarding the R&D Law, which may affect our existing and/or future Chief Scientist programs and incentives for which we may be eligible.
-We cannot predict what changes, if any, the new authority may make.
+In addition, a recent amendment to the R&D Law provided the IIA with authority to establish new guidelines regarding the R&D Law, which may affect our existing and/or future IIA programs and incentives for which we may be eligible.
+We cannot predict what changes, if any, the IIA may make.